UPTokenizing/digitalIdentity/apigateway/README.md

 ## Install process
-  Using the Dockerfile located in this repository, execute the following steps:

-    * Download this repository in a path in your computer, so-called PATHL
+  Download this repository in a path in your computer, so-called PATHL from now on.
+Execute the following steps:

+    * Go the following patch:
+      $ cd PATHL
+    * You must see Dockerfile, README.md file and folder apigatewayApp:
+      $ ls
     * Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):
-      $ docker pull ubuntu:23.10
+      $ sudo docker pull ubuntu:23.10

     * Build the ubuntu image in a repository:
-      $ docker build -t apigateway  <PATHL>
+      $ sudo docker build -t apigateway  <PATHL>

     * Run ubuntu:
-      $ docker run -it --network TokPhyAppNetwork -p 5500:5500 -p 9876:9876 -v  <PATHL>:/apigateway  apigateway
+      $ sudo docker run -it --network TokPhyAppNetwork -p 5500:5500 -p 9876:9876 -v  <PATHL>:/apigateway  apigateway

-    * Then, go to the ubuntu instance path:
+    * Then, go to the path:
       $ cd /apigateway/apigatewayApp

     * You must intro to the ubuntu instance and install npm: